|Mallard Creek's Kiersten Hash, left and Ardrey Kell's Samone Cullum, right are the Post Foundation's 2021 CMS Top

-The Top Senior project is an annual program to recognize African American high school seniors who are achieving academically as well as involved in extra-curricular activity and community service.
+The annual Top Senior project recognizes African American high school seniors who are achieving academically as well as involved in extra-curricular activity and community service.
 Students with a 3.25 grade point average and higher qualify.
-Participating School districts in the program sends a list of candidates who qualify as Top Seniors.
-The candidates are required to complete an application and to submit an essay in order to be recognized and required to complete an essay as part of the application process.
+Participating School districts sends the Foundation the list of qualified Top Senior candidates.
+The candidates are required to complete an application and to submit an essay in order to be recognized as a Charlotte Post Foundation Top Senior.

 The information obtained from the school district and the seniors is compiled and chronicled to produce a Top Senior publication for each district.

-Moreover, the information is given to a panel of judges to review and select two students to receive scholarships.
+The information is also given to a panel of judges in each district to review and select two students to receive scholarships.
 The judges use a point system to grade the students on 1) essay, 2) grade point average, 3) extra-curricular activity.
 The two students with the highest score will be awarded the scholarship.

 The program is currently in Charlotte Mecklenburg and Wake County school districts.